vzvznl/fhir-ig-tools/README.md

 # fhir-ig-tools

+This repository contains tools/scripts/snippets to help you create FHIR artefacts and IGs.

 ## Visual Studio Code FSH snippets
 Put the `fsh.code-snippets` file in the `.vscode` directory of your project.
 Adjust the snippets to match your own situation.